isnull303/HelpDesk-Labs/Active_Directory/Join_VM_to_Active_Directory/VM_Domain_Join_Lab.md

 ### Task 1: Create a New VM

-- Created a new Windows VM using [VirtualBox/Hyper-V/VMware].
+- Created a new Windows VM.
 - Allocated resources: 2 CPU cores, 4GB RAM, 60GB disk.
 - Installed Windows on the VM.